 For Croker, the next step is to convince Mr Bridger to finance the project.
-This is an excellent example of Project Stakeholder Management – the new knowledge area in the Guide to the Project Management Body of Knowledge (PMBOK® Guide) those of you with recent PMP® certification will recognize.
+This is an excellent example of Project Stakeholder Management – the knowledge area that was added to the fifth edition of the Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 Mr Bridger is very patriotic, so Croker’s approach is to emphasize the Italian aspect of the job.
 His efforts are rebuffed and Mr Bridger does not come on board until the stakes change and a gold shipment is reported to be planned.
 This places the potential return on investment at a level that triggers Mr Bridger’s interest.
 Program managers will recall the Identify Benefits process from their PgMP® studies.

 The interesting thing is that Mr Bridger does not take Roger Beckerman’s plans at face value; he conducts his own feasibility study.
 From his due diligence, he identifies a new risk – the Italian Mafia.
 Project Communication Management is difficult in this project, since Mr Bridger is in jail.
 While no PMP® course offers advice in this situation, there are times when stakeholders need to hold preliminary meetings in secret to avoid media speculation, so clandestine communication methods are sometimes called for.